Overview

 Random bits: 122

-Collision probability follows the mathematics of the birthday problem.
-With 122 bits of randomness (2^122 possible values), the number of UUIDs you would need to generate before a 50% chance of one collision is approximately:
+Collision probability follows the math of the birthday problem.
+With 122 bits of randomness (2^122 possible values), the number of UUIDs you'd need to generate before hitting a 50% chance of one collision comes out to roughly:

 n ≈ 1.42 × √(2^122) ≈ 2.71 × 10^18 (2.71 quintillion)

-For context, even a system generating 1 billion UUIDs per second would take over 85 years to reach this threshold — for all practical software engineering purposes, UUID v4 collision risk is treated as zero.
-UUID v7 carries the same 122-bit-equivalent randomness in its non-timestamp portion, so its collision resistance is comparable, with the added benefit of natural time-based ordering for database insertion efficiency.
+For scale, even a system generating 1 billion UUIDs per second would take over 85 years to reach that threshold.
+For any practical software engineering purpose, UUID v4 collision risk is treated as zero.
+UUID v7 carries the same 122-bit-equivalent randomness in its non-timestamp portion, so its collision resistance holds up just as well, with the bonus of natural time-based ordering for database insertion efficiency.